 Related videos:

-An unprecedented wave of abandonments is shaking the Cuban tourism sector just hours before the deadline set by the Trump administration for foreign companies to sever their ties with GAESA, the military conglomerate that controls tourism on the island.
+A wave of unprecedented abandonments is shaking the Cuban tourism sector just hours before the deadline set by the Trump administration for foreign companies to sever their ties with GAESA, the military conglomerate that controls tourism on the island.

-The Executive Order 14404, signed by President Donald Trump on May 1, 2026, established secondary sanctions for foreign companies with business ties to GAESA and set June 5 as the deadline to sever those ties, under the threat of being excluded from the U.S. financial system.
+The Executive Order 14404, signed by President Donald Trump on May 1, 2026, established secondary sanctions for foreign companies with commercial ties to GAESA and set June 5 as the deadline to sever those links, under the threat of being excluded from the U.S. financial system.

 The hotel chains that are leaving Cuba